Hustle Fund wants to help spawn a new generation of angel investors – TechCrunch

 Via Angel Squad, Hustle Fund specifically aims to build an inclusive investor community, make minimum check sizes low and accessible (think as little as $1,000), provide “angel education” and give investors a way to invest alongside Hustle Fund.

 “There’s been this misnomer, or at least I had this incorrect assumption that in order to become an angel investor, you have to be super rich and write $25,000 checks,” Yin told TechCrunch.
-“But the reality is actually in Silicon Valley, there are all these people running around investing $1,000 checks…and that’s something that’s a lot more accessible than then most people might think.
+“But the reality is actually in Silicon Valley, there are all these people running around investing $1,000 checks…and that’s something that’s a lot more accessible than most people might think.
 And, part of the value of having this group is then we can accumulate a bunch of smaller checks to then write one larger check for a company.”

-So far, Penn has invested in five startups across a range of sectors including real estate, food, apparel and finance.
+So far, Penn has invested in five startups across a range of sectors, including real estate, food, apparel and finance.

 She describes herself as “a complete novice” in angel investing, and so far, she’s loving the experience.